ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 `podman pull quay.io/openshift/origin-cli:latest` and push to your repository
 `podman push <mirror_fqdn>:<mirror_port>/openshift/origin-cli:latest`

+You should edit your pull secret and remove the section that refers to `cloud.openshift.com`.
+This removes Telemetry and Health Reporting.
+If you don't do this before installation, you will get an error in the insights operator.
+After installation, go [here](https://docs.openshift.com/container-platform/4.6/support/remote_health_monitoring/opting-out-of-remote-health-reporting.html) for instructions to disable Telemetry Reporting.

+You may receive an Alert stating `Cluster version operator has not retrieved updates in xh xxm 17s.
+Failure reason RemoteFailed .
+For more information refer to https://console-openshift-console.apps.<cluster_id>.<base_domain>.com/settings/cluster/` this is normal and can be ignored.

 You will also need to mirror any operators that you will need and place them in the mirror.
 Instructions can be found [here](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html)

 You will need to follow the instructions carefully in order to setup imagesources for any operators that you want to install.